UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 Notes:

+This is a little experiment performed with a different dataset with the accuracy on the y-axis and the hyperparameter that we were tuning on the x-axis.

+Each line represents a set; orange is the training set, blue is the validation set and green is the test set.

 What we can see here is that:

-) cross-validation score is too optimistic vs. test score.
+  - cross-validation score is generally higher than the test score.

-The cross-validation scores are too optimistic versus the test score.

-The cross-validation score curve is very bumpy, due to the smaller data set.
+  - The cross-validation score curve is very bumpy, due to the smaller data set and it seems unrealistic.

-The best values of max\_df are different if you look at cv vs. test.
+  - The best values of the hyperparameter are different if you look at the validation vs. test runs.

-Thus, not only can we not trust the cv scores, we also cannot trust cv’s ability to choose of the best hyperparameters.
+Thus, not only can we not trust the validation scores, but we also cannot trust cross-validation’s ability to choose the best hyperparameters.

 But we don’t have a lot of better alternatives, unfortunately, if we have a small dataset.